-If an applicant/student submits (or discovered later to have submitted) any false statements and/or documents which are forged, fraudulent, altered from the original, materially incomplete, obtained under false pretenses or otherwise deceptive, then the Registrar's Office reserves the right to decline admission, rescind any and all offers/acceptance and/or academically withdraw any current and/or future enrolments
+If an applicant/student submits (or is discovered later to have submitted) any false statements and/or documents which are forged, fraudulent, altered from the original, materially incomplete, obtained under false pretenses or otherwise deceptive, then the Registrar's Office reserves the right to decline admission, rescind any and all offers/acceptance and/or academically withdraw any current and/or future enrolments.

-If an applicant submits a materially incomplete application or fails to include all prior post-secondary education documentation, regardless of the country in which the post-secondary institution is located, the application may be declined, and any offers of admission may be revoked.
-If an applicant or student willfully omits required documentation to conceal or mislead, the application may be declined, and any offers of admission will be revoked.
-UCW has the right to request additional documentation from a student before admission or graduation.
+If an applicant/student fails to include all prior post-secondary education documentation, regardless of the country in which the post-secondary institution is located, or if an applicant/student omits (willfully or incidentally) required documentation to conceal or mislead, then the Registrar's Office reserves the right to decline admission, rescind any and all offers/acceptance and/or academically withdraw any current and/or future enrolments.

-The University reserves the right to request additional documentation from an applicant/student during admission, enrolments and/or before graduation.
+UCW reserves the right to request additional documentation from an applicant/student during admission, enrolment and/or before graduation.

-Admission Appeals
+Admissions Appeals

 Applicants may appeal admissions decisions pertaining to their application.
-The applicant must initiate the appeal and it must be received by the Registrar's Office within 30 days from the date of the letter in which the admissions decision is stated.
+The applicant must initiate the appeal and it must be received by the Registrar's Office within 30 days from the issuance date of the letter in which the admissions decision is stated.
 The appeal must contain a statement and clarifying information to explain why the appeal should be considered.